← All stories

 Scene 2 / 7

-From the next morning, Anansi set out with a clay pot.
-A little wisdom from here, a little from there, one more bit from under the bushes tup-tap, tup-tap, into the pot it dropped.
-The fuller the pot grew, the more Anansi's chest puffed up.
-Tell me if one fellow takes all the wisdom, what's left for everyone else?
+The very next day Anansi set off with a big clay pot.
+A scrap of wisdom from here, a scrap from there plink, plink, into the pot it went.
+The fuller the pot grew, the more his chest swelled.
+But if one spider scoops it all up, what is left for anybody else?

 Scene 3 / 7

-The pot was full now, and heavy the wisdom inside it glittered.
-Anansi went whisper-whisper: “Tuku, not a word to anyone!
-See that tallest banyan?
-I'll hide it right at its top no one will ever get it.
-No one!”
+The pot was full now, and heavy, and the wisdom glittered inside it.
+Anansi leaned close and whispered, "Not a word to anyone, son.
+I'll hide it right at the top of that tall tree."
 And he tied the pot tight against the front of his belly.

 Scene 4 / 7